Mendelssohn: 5 Things About The Champion Horse Racing To Win The 2018 Kentucky Derby

 Mendelssohn already has racked up some impressive wins – will this horse take the crown at the Kentucky Derby?
 Before the ‘Race For The Roses’ starts, get the facts about this horse.

-1. He’s not the odds-on favorite, but some thing he’ll win the race.
+1. He’s not the odds-on favorite, but some think he’ll win the race.
 Though anything can change until the starter pistol goes off at the 2018 Kentucky Derby on May 7, currently, there’s only one horse with better odds than Mendelssohn.
 At 6-1, the three-year-old champion horse is a safe bet to win the 114th “Run For The Roses.”
 The only other horse with better odds is Justify.
 Yet, while Justify is in his “rookie year,” as he didn’t race as a 2-year-old, Mendelssohn has an impressive resume of some major wins.

 2. He won his last race by a wide, wide margin.
 Mendelssohn raced in the UAE Derby in Dubai on March 31.
 It was his first start on a natural dirt surface and his first time running a race that was longer than a mile.
 The results were mind-blowing, as he won the race by 18-and-a-half lengths.
 “For a horse to come here and win by nearly 20 lengths is unbelievable,” said M.V.
 Magnier, representing the Coolmore Partners – the organization that purchased Mendelssohn as a yearling, per Bloodhorse.
 This win “was obviously a dream” for a horse with Mendelssohn’s pedigree and gave the team hope of winning at Kentucky.